ritikaxx/Sentiment-Analysis/README.md

 # Sentiment-Analysis-
-A Naive Bayes classifier model to predict the sentiment of phrases found in movie reviews using Natural Language Processing.
+A Naive Bayes Bernoulli and Gaussian classifier model to predict the sentiment of phrases found in movie reviews using Natural Language Processing.

 # Columns